wikimedia/restbase/doc/Implementation.md

         - bail out if prefix is not `/{domain}/sys/`
     - for each x-restbase directly inside of path entries (*not* inside of methods)
         - if `modules` is defined, load them and check for duplicate symbols
-        - if `interfaces` is defined, load them and apply spec loader recursively, passing in modules and prefix path
+        - if `specs` is defined, load them and apply spec loader recursively, passing in modules and prefix path
         - if `resources` is defined, add them to a global list, with ref back to the original spec